 FOI entitles anyone to file a request for information under the Act, irrespective of the fact whether a person is a citizen or even a resident.
 Organisations can also make requests to get information about public authorities.
 Employees of a public authority can also request information under FOI 2000.

-All that the requesters need to do is to send a proper application to the public authority, which they think holds the information they are looking for.
+All that is required, is for a person requesting the information to complete an application and send it to the relevant public authority, which they think holds the information they are looking for.
 The public authority is then liable to respond to that request.

 Freedom of Information (FOI) has been created to promote transparency and it achieves that purpose by making all the recorded information held by the public authority available to the public.
 So, it is not just official reports that can be requested under FOI.
-It includes information such as emails, recorded phone conversations, video footage, official drafts, and more.
+It also includes information security policy for emails, recorded phone conversations, video footage, official drafts, and more.
 Freedom of Information (FOI) also includes metadata, since technically, it is recorded information.
-So, the applicant has the right to not only ask for a document but also request details. like the author of the document and the time at which it was created.
+So, the applicant has the right to not only ask for a document but also request details such as the author of the document and the time at which it was created.

 Public authorities are only required to share already recorded information.
-So, if a Freedom of Information Act (FOI) request is placed with an organisation.
-It is only liable to share the relevant information that is already in the recorded format.
+So, if a Freedom of Information Act (FOI) request is placed with an organisation, it is only liable to share the relevant information that is already in the recorded format.
 It does not have to create a document to answer the query raised under the Act.
-Freedom of Information (FOI) also does not cover the information held by the public authority for a person or an organisation.
-For instance, personal employee records of the organisation are off limits.
+Freedom of Information (FOI) also does not cover the personal information held by the public authority for a person or an organisation.
+For instance, personal employee records of the organisation are off-limits.

-Freedom of Information Act 2000 is enforced by the (ICO) and organisations seek advice requests from the ICO.
+Freedom of Information Act 2000 is enforced by the Information Commissioner’s Office (ICO) and organisations seek advice requests from the ICO.

-The primary objective of GDPR is to secure personal data by improving the processes involved in its collection, storage, and processing.
+The primary objective of the General Data Protection Regulation (GDPR) is to secure personal data by improving the processes involved in its collection, storage, and processing.
 It also aims to create transparency by providing people access to their data and give them better control over how that data is processed.
-On the other hand, does not seek access to personal data, but information on the operations of a public authority.
+On the other hand, the FOI Act does not seek access to personal data, but information on the operations of a public authority.

-GDPR is about ensuring the protection of the basic right of people to their privacy.
-In contrast, (FOI) Act all about getting rid of opaque structures and bringing more transparency into the entire public system.
+GDPR is about ensuring the protection of the basic right of individuals to their privacy.
+In contrast, (FOI) Act involves removing opaque structures and bringing more transparency into the entire public system.

 GDPR is a much stricter law than its predecessors.
-So, it will have a much more profound impact on Freedom of Information (FOI).
-When a request is filed with a public authority for information that includes personal information belonging to another individual.
-The authority must determine the extent to which the requested information can be furnished in the name of transparency.
-While maintaining the right to privacy of the individual whose information is sought by the requester.
+So, it will have a much more profound impact on the public than the Freedom of Information (FOI) Act.
+When a request is filed with a public authority for information that includes personal information belonging to another individual, then the authority must determine the extent to which the requested information can be furnished in the name of transparency.
+While maintaining the right to privacy of the individual whose information is sought by the applicant.

 In fact, public authorities are mandatorily required to appoint a Data Protection Officer (DPO) under GDPR.
-So, whether information that is being made a public violation of the GDPR or not should be determined by the DPO.
+So, it is the responsibility of the DPO to determine what information should be provided to data subjects under the GDPR.
 In certain cases, the public authority can deny access to certain personal records sighting the privacy rights of the individuals.

-Freedom of Information (FOI) 2000 is a milestone in a democratic system.
-It bestows people’s right to question their Government and the affiliated organisations regarding how their tax money is being spent.
+Freedom of Information (FOI) Act 2000 is a milestone in a democratic system.
+It bestows people’s right to question their government and the affiliated organisations regarding how their tax money is being spent.
 It is one of the most important checks and balances in the public space and introduces much-needed accountability.
-In a civil society, every member should be aware of such an Act and should be able to use it to make sense of the workings of their Government.
+In a civil society, every member should be aware of this Act and should be able to use it to ensure that their government remains accountable.